 Let’s get started with the Productivity 1000 Series PLC arrays.
 Continue Reading!

+We will now look at creating common screen menus on our C-More Micro HMI.
+The menu can appear on multiple screens which provides intuitive operation for your operators.
 Allowing operators of your HMI (Human Machine Interface) panel to easily navigate all of the information available is a vital part of programming.
 We want to present the information to the operator so they will clearly understand the programmed operation of the unit.
-Common menus on the HMI panel pages will allow the quick navigation, understanding and control that your operators want.
+Common menus on the HMI panel pages will allow the quick navigation, understanding, and control that your operators want.
 When programming operator interfaces I have always heard to use the KISS method.
 (Keep it stupidly simple.)
 Your HMI program interface could contain hundreds of pages containing vital information for operator understanding and control, but you must make it easily accessible and intuitive.
 This is how you design and program a good HMI panel display.

 We will be creating a common screen menu for our C-More Micro HMI Panel using the C-More Micro programming software.
 Using our previous program created we will be making a background screen to act as our menu system.
 Let’s get started.
 Continue Reading!

 Timers are present in just about every PLC program that I have seen.
-A timing chart is the secret behind understanding of the timer that you need in your application.
-Making a timing chart before writing the program will ensure that all of the information will be accounted.
+A timing chart is a secret behind understanding the timer that you need in your application.
+Making a timing chart before writing the program will ensure that all of the information will be accounted for.
 The secret to using timers is a good review of using these timing charts.

 A review of data handling instructions part 1 can be found here.
 Here is a link to the video.